 In 1993, blue light-emitting LEDs were commercialized, and the LEDs were in widespread use with the invention of the blue light-emitting diode in 1993.
-Three years later, in 1996, white light-emitting diodes were completed, attracting attention for lighting and displays applications.
-Using incandescent and fluorescent lamps had been mainstream so far, but the LEDs are are more energy-efficient and have a longer lifespan.
+In 1996, white light-emitting diodes were completed three years later, attracting attention for lighting and display applications.
+Using incandescent and fluorescent lamps has been mainstream so far, but LEDs are more energy-efficient and have a longer lifespan.
 Nowadays, they are widely used for residential lighting.

 LEDs have some characteristics as follows.

 - Strong shock resistance

 - Low power consumption